 Worthington’s designs for television also include the pilots for Lost and Once Upon a Time, and four seasons of Ugly Betty, all for ABC; Political Animals (TNT); the pilot for Star Trek: Discovery, the return of the franchise to its original home on television; the pilot for The Umbrella Academy (Netflix); Rob McElhenney’s Mythic Quest (Apple); the pilot for Damon Lindelof’s adaptation of Watchmen (HBO); the first season of the Why Women Kill (Paramount+) and the Marvel streaming series WandaVision (Disney+), directed by long-time collaborator Matt Shakman.

 Work in feature film as an art director includes such projects as Posse and the classic western Tombstone; The Chamber; Wag the Dog; Hearts in Atlantis; Austin Powers in Goldmember; and Legally Blonde 2.
-Worthington recently the designed the film Lyle, Lyle, Crocodile, based on the beloved children’s book The House on East 88th Street; and the upcoming Focus Features film Lisa Frankenstein, written by Diablo Cody, slated for a Fall 2023 release.
+Worthington recently designed the film Lyle, Lyle, Crocodile, based on the beloved children’s book The House on East 88th Street; and the upcoming Focus Features film Lisa Frankenstein, written by Diablo Cody, slated for a Fall 2023 release.

 Worthington is a six-time Art Directors Guild Award winner for outstanding production design and has received 13 nominations.
-He has also been nominated for nine Emmy Awards, winnning in 2021 for his work on WandaVision.
+He has also been nominated for nine Emmy Awards, winning in 2021 for his work on WandaVision.

 Worthington holds a B.A. in Theatre from Reed College and an M.F.A. in Scene Design from the Carnegie Mellon School of Drama.